NathanielRilano/Aid-Alert/README.md

 # Aid-Alert<br><br>
 <h2><b>Project Overview<br></b></h2>
-<center></center><font size=12>The Aid Alert App is a mobile application designed for iOS and Android platforms.
-Its primary goal is to leverage modern technologies to assist individuals and families in preparing for, responding to, and recovering from natural disasters and emergencies.<br><br>
+<center><font size=12>The Aid Alert App is a mobile application designed for iOS and Android platforms.
+Its primary goal is to leverage modern technologies to assist individuals and families in preparing for, responding to, and recovering from natural disasters and emergencies.<br><br></font></center>
 <h2>Project Objectives:</h2><br>
 1. Enhance Disaster Preparedness: Provide users with comprehensive resources and tools to prepare effectively for natural disasters and emergencies.<br>